blchrd/blchrd/README.md

 I have two main personal side projects right now:

 * 🎧 [PlaylistShare](https://framagit.org/playlistshare/): A web application for sharing, rating, and commenting on the albums you listen to.
+* 🎵 [Procedural music generation](https://github.com/blchrd/procedural-music-generation): A small project to learn about music theory and try to generate some cool melodies.
 * 🎵 [HNW Generator](https://framagit.org/blchrd/rust-hnwgen/): An experimental music generator designed for Harsh Noise Wall artists written in Rust.

 ### Links